michaellikaiye/MKS66-transform/README.md

 # MKS66-transform
 ##### Michael Ye
 ## Does the following:
-- create a translation matrix
+- creates a translation matrix
-- create a scale matrix
+- creates a scale matrix
-- create a rotation matrix about the x-axis
+- creates a rotation matrix about the x-axis
-- create a rotation matrix about the y-axis
+- creates a rotation matrix about the y-axis
-- create a rotation matrix about the z-axis
+- creates a rotation matrix about the z-axis

 ## Main routine keeps track of:
 A single edge matrix
 A single master transformation matrix

 ## Creates a parser that will interpret a script to be used to draw an image.